clabordec/OpenCart/README.md

 ## Project Overview
-OpenCart is a popular open-source e-commerce platform that allows users to create and manage online stores.
+<b>OpenCart</b> is a popular open-source e-commerce platform that allows users to create and manage online stores.
 The goal of this project is to perform comprehensive Manual Testing to ensure that the platform's functionalities meet the required specifications, are bug-free, and provide a smooth user experience.

 This project focuses on testing different aspects of the OpenCart platform, including but not limited to:

-User interface (UI) testing
+- User interface (UI) testing
-Functional testing
+- Functional testing
-Regression testing
+- Regression testing
-Cross-browser testing
+- Cross-browser testing
-Responsive design testing
+- Responsive design testing

 <br>